Naturopathic-Related Programs in Atlanta, GA

 The dietetics curriculum includes courses in food preparation and science, medical terminology, menu planning, alternative nutrition and nutritional therapy.
 Classes focus on the effect of nutrition through the lifecycle and how it can be used as a therapeutic tool.
 Students can also learn about vitamins and minerals.
 Many of the courses have a lab component, which requires lab coats, aprons, head coverings and appropriate shoes.

-The dietetic program can prepare graduates for the further requirements needed to become a Registered Dietitian.
-Graduates of the program may be accepted into the school's 9-month clinical dietetic internship program.
+The dietetic program can prepare graduates for the further requirements needed to become a registered dietitian.
+Graduates of the program may be accepted into the school's clinical dietetic internship program.

 Bachelor of Science in Nutrition